Carer Innovation Collective: ”Better support for carers, together”

 Melanie Smith replied to the topic What’s the hardest part of writing a carers contract bid right now? in the forum Carer Innovation Collective: ”Better support for carers, together”

-6 days, 21 hours agoFor me, it’s the level of detail expected with very limited time.
+2 months agoFor me, it’s the level of detail expected with very limited time.
 You’re trying to evidence everything — impact, partnerships, delivery models — while still running day-to-day services.

 It can feel like you’re being asked to produce something incredibly comprehensive without the capacity to step back and do it properly.Interested to hear how…[Read more]